#How to securely store and wirelessly share sensitive information and files

 The data component of an MP3 data file corresponds to the content embedded in the data file.

 This content includes text messages, photos, audio, video, documents, bank payments or any other file or information.
-It is accompanied by security tags consisting of hash code, IP address, digital signature, public key and timestamp embedded in that file.
+It is accompanied by security tokens consisting of hash code, IP address, digital signature, public key and timestamp embedded in that file.

 The data is transmitted by simultaneously reproducing sound on one device and recording on another.
 Once recorded, the audio file is uploaded to the remote database server for further processing and interaction with the data component of the corresponding MP3 data file.